thiagontnx/SecurityBootcamp/detect/network/category/category.rst

 Categorization
 +++++++++++++++
-Logging into Prism Central, and navigating to the **Virtual Infrastructure > VMs** page, you can see VM’s are already being created to support one of the most popular gaming apps, King Drog FaceRace.
+Logging into **Prism Central**, and navigating to the **Compute and Storage > VMs** page, you can see VM’s are already being created to support one of the most popular gaming apps, King Drog FaceRace.
 This workload is supported centrally by the Nutanix cluster compute and storage and delivered via the gaming machines on the game floor by the following VMs:

 .. raw:: html